open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Relative Motion/Jumping from train/CQ03_AZ.md

     weight: 1
 myst:
   substitutions:
+    params:
+      part1:
+        ans1:
-    params_part1_ans1_value: He lands back on the edge of the train.
+          value: He lands back on the edge of the train.
+        ans2:
-    params_part1_ans2_value: He lands on the ground.
+          value: He lands on the ground.
 ---
 # Jumping from train
 A person is standing at the edge of a moving train as illustrated below.